Vanilla Essential Oil? No Such Thing!

 As you can imagine, I love reading labels!
-Since Chagrin Valley Soap started making lots of products with vanilla beans, I began reading product labels with the word “vanilla” in their title.
+Since Chagrin Valley Soap started making lots of products with real organic vanilla beans, I began reading product labels with the word “vanilla” in their title.
 I was curious as to what vanilla “flavoring” was being used.
 What surprised me was how many products claimed to be made with “vanilla essential oil.”

 Why was I surprised?